BaptisteDri/react-headless-ui-libraries/README.md

 # Headless UI components for React
-A list of Headless UI components made for React.
+A list of Headless UI components libraries made for React.
 PRs are welcomed !

 ## Libraries